DaanHessen/base/README.md

 # BASE

 The website of BASE, a new streetfood (cocktail) bar located at the Biersteeg 10 in Hilversum.
-It is built with React, and (for now) hosted online with Vercel.
+It is built with React, and it's hosted online with Vercel's free Hobby tier.

 ## Description

 This is a website built with React.
-It has a menu page listing both the food and drinks menu, and an about us page.
+It uses I18N for translations, and has a router for routing.
+It features a homepage, a menu page for both drinks and food, an about us page, and a bookings page.

 ## Installing

-run the website locally by running:
+run the website in a dev-environment locally by running:

 ```md
 * npm install